This guide has information clarifying employment law on the minimum legal working temperature to work around the United

 The interaction between them and the air temperature becomes more complex as the air temperature rises.

 Employers must address high temperature in the workplace to ensure they meet their legal obligations.
 To establish a sensible means of coping with high temperatures they should consult with their employees, or their appropriate representatives.

 Further guidance comes from the Workplace Regulations, the Management and Safety at Work Regulations 1999.
-The topic relates to workplace heath and safety risk assessments.
+The topic relates to workplace health and safety risk assessments.

 It requires that all employers assess the risks, to the workforce, of any health and safety issues.
 They must also take any necessary action to address the issues where it is reasonably practical for them to do so.